AdrianCGallo/starter-academic/content/project/PhD_Dissertation/index.md

 url_video: ""

 # Summary for listings and search engines
-summary: I successfully defended my PhD, and had a lot of fun* in the process (Type II fun).
+summary: I successfully defended my PhD, and had a lot of [type II] fun in the process.
 You can watch my presentation, look through my slides, and access my *draft* dissertation that still requires more edits before it's finalized.
 Enjoy.

 # Slides (optional).
 #   Associate this project with Markdown slides.